[Munkres Topology] 33. The Урысо́н Lemma

 This lemma gives continuous path connecting function on normal space.

 Theorem 33.1 (Urysohn lemma).
-Let $X$ be a normal space; let $A$ and $B$ be disjoint closed subsets of $X$.
-Let $[a,b]$ be a closed interval in the real line.
-Then there exists a continuous map $$f: X\rightarrow [a,b]$$ such that $f(x)=a$ for every $x$ in $A$, and $f(x)=b$ for every $x$ in $B$.
+Let X be a normal space; let A and B be disjoint closed subsets of X. Let [a,b] be a closed interval in the real line.
+Then there exists a continuous map f: X\rightarrow [a,b] such that f(x)=a for every x in A, and f(x)=b for every x in B.

 Proof.
-Let assume $[a,b]$ is $[0,1]$.
-The first step is to construct, using normality, a certain family $U_p$ of open sets of $X$, indexed by the rational numbers.
-Then one uses these sets to define the continuous function $f$.
+Let assume [a,b] is [0,1].
+The first step is to construct, using normality, a certain family U_p of open sets of X, indexed by the rational numbers.
+Then one uses these sets to define the continuous function f.

 Step 1.
-Let $P$ be the set of all rational numbers in the interval $[0,1]$.
-We shall define, for each $p$ in $P$, an open set $U_p$ of $X$, in such a way that whenever $p<q$, we have $$\bar{U}_p \subset U_q.$$ Thus, the sets $U_p$ will be simply ordered by inclusion in the same way their subscripts are ordered by the usual ordering in the real line.
+Let P be the set of all rational numbers in the interval [0,1].
+We shall define, for each p in P, an open set U_p of X, in such a way that whenever p<q, we have \bar{U}_p \subset U_q.
+Thus, the sets U_p will be simply ordered by inclusion in the same way their subscripts are ordered by the usual ordering in the real line.

-Because $P$ is countable, we can use induction to define the sets $U_p$ (or rather, the principle of recursive definition).
-Arrange the elements of $P$ in an infinite sequence in some way; for convenience, let us suppose that the numbers $1$ and $0$ are the first two elements of the sequence.
+Because P is countable, we can use induction to define the sets U_p (or rather, the principle of recursive definition).
+Arrange the elements of P in an infinite sequence in some way; for convenience, let us suppose that the numbers 1 and 0 are the first two elements of the sequence.

-Now define the sets $U_p$, as follows: First, define $U_1=X-B$.
-Second, because $A$ is a closed set contained in the open set $U_1$, we may by normality of $X$ choose an open set $U_0$ such that $$A\subset U_0\quad \mbox{and}\quad \bar{U}_0\subset U_1.$$
+Now define the sets U_p, as follows: First, define U_1=X-B. Second, because A is a closed set contained in the open set U_1, we may by normality of X choose an open set U_0 such that A\subset U_0\quad \mbox{and}\quad \bar{U}_0\subset U_1.

-In general, let $P_n$ denote the set consisting of the first $n$ rational numbers in the sequence. (just adding any rational number in $[0,1]$ without considering order!)
-Suppose that $U_p$ is defined for all rational numbers $p$ belonging to the set $P_n$, satisfying the condition $$ (*)\quad p<q \Rightarrow \bar{U}_p\subset U_q.$$ Let $r$ denote the next rational number in the sequence; we wish to denote $U_r$.
+In general, let P_n denote the set consisting of the first n rational numbers in the sequence. (just adding any rational number in [0,1] without considering order!)
+Suppose that U_p is defined for all rational numbers p belonging to the set P_n, satisfying the condition (*)\quad p<q \Rightarrow \bar{U}_p\subset U_q.
+Let r denote the next rational number in the sequence; we wish to denote U_r.

-Consider the set $P_{n+1}=P_n \cup \{r\}$ ($r$ itself is arbitrary.).
-It is a finite subset of the interval $[0,1]$, and as such, it has a simple ordering derived from the usual order relation $<$ on the real line.
+Consider the set P_{n+1}=P_n \cup \{r\} (r itself is arbitrary.).
+It is a finite subset of the interval [0,1], and as such, it has a simple ordering derived from the usual order relation < on the real line.
 In a finite simple ordered set, every element (other than the smallest and the largest) has an immediate predecessor and an immediate successor.
 (See Theorem 10.1.)
-The number $0$ is the smallest element, and $1$ is the largest element, of the simply ordered set $P_{n+1}$, and $r$ is neither $0$ nor $1$.
-So $r$ has an immediate predecessor $p$ in $P_{n+1}$ and an immediate successor $q$ in $P_{n+1}$.
-The sets $U_p$ and $U_q$ are already defined, and $\bar{U}_p\subset U_q$ by the induction hypothesis.
-Using normality of $X$, we can find an open set $U_r$ of $X$ such that $$\bar{U}_p \subset U_r \quad \mbox{and}\quad \bar{U}_r \subset U_q.$$ We assert that $(*)$ now holds for every pair of elements of $P_{n+1}$.
-If both elements lie in $P_n$, $(*)$ holds by the induction hypothesis.
-If one of them is $r$ and the other is a point $s$ of $P_n$, then either $s\le p$, in which case $$\bar{U}_s\subset \bar{U}_p\subset U_r,$$ or $s\ge q$, in which case $$\bar{U}_r \subset U_q \subset U_s.$$ Thus, for every pair of elements of $P_{n+1}$, relation $(*)$ holds. (for induction)
+The number 0 is the smallest element, and 1 is the largest element, of the simply ordered set P_{n+1}, and r is neither 0 nor 1.
+So r has an immediate predecessor p in P_{n+1} and an immediate successor q in P_{n+1}.
+The sets U_p and U_q are already defined, and \bar{U}_p\subset U_q by the induction hypothesis.
+Using normality of X, we can find an open set U_r of X such that \bar{U}_p \subset U_r \quad \mbox{and}\quad \bar{U}_r \subset U_q.
+We assert that (*) now holds for every pair of elements of P_{n+1}.
+If both elements lie in P_n, (*) holds by the induction hypothesis.
+If one of them is r and the other is a point s of P_n, then either s\le p, in which case \bar{U}_s\subset \bar{U}_p\subset U_r, or s\ge q, in which case \bar{U}_r \subset U_q \subset U_s.
+Thus, for every pair of elements of P_{n+1}, relation (*) holds. (for induction)

-By induction, we have $U_p$ defined for all $p\in P$.
+By induction, we have U_p defined for all p\in P.

 Step 2.
-Now we have defined $U_p$ for all rational numbers $p$ in the interval $[0,1]$.
-We simply extend this definition to all rational numbers $p$ in $\mathbb{R}$ by defining $$U_p=\varnothing \quad \mbox{if }p<0,$$ $$U_p=X\quad \mbox{if }p>1.$$ It is still true (as you can check) that for any pair of rational numbers $p$ and $q$, $p<q \Rightarrow \bar{U}_p\subset U_q.$$
+Now we have defined U_p for all rational numbers p in the interval [0,1].
+We simply extend this definition to all rational numbers p in \mathbb{R} by defining U_p=\varnothing \quad \mbox{if }p<0, U_p=X\quad \mbox{if }p>1.
+It is still true (as you can check) that for any pair of rational numbers p and q, p<q \Rightarrow \bar{U}_p\subset U_q.$

 Step 3.
-Given a point $x$ of $X$, let us define $\mathbb{Q}(x)$ to be the set of those rational numbers $p$ such that the corresponding open sets $U_p$ contain $x$: $$\mathbb{Q}(x)=\{p|x\in U_p\}.$$ This set contains no number less than $0$, since no $x$ is in $U_p$ for $p<0$.
-And it contains every number greater than $1$, sine every $x$ is in $U_p$ for $p>1$.
-Therefore, $\mathbb{Q}(x)$ is bounded below, and its greatest lower bound is a point of the interval $[0,1]$.
-Define $$f(x)=\inf \mathbb{Q}(x)=\inf \{p| x\in U_p\}.$$
+Given a point x of X, let us define \mathbb{Q}(x) to be the set of those rational numbers p such that the corresponding open sets U_p contain x: \mathbb{Q}(x)=\{p|x\in U_p\}.
+This set contains no number less than 0, since no x is in U_p for p<0.
+And it contains every number greater than 1, sine every x is in U_p for p>1.
+Therefore, \mathbb{Q}(x) is bounded below, and its greatest lower bound is a point of the interval [0,1].
+Define f(x)=\inf \mathbb{Q}(x)=\inf \{p| x\in U_p\}.

 Step 4.
-We show that $f$ is the desired function.
-If $x\in A$, then $x\in U_p$ for every $p\ge 0$, so that $\mathbb{Q}(x)$ equals the set of all nonnegative rationals, and $f(x)=\inf \mathbb{Q}(x)=0$.
-Similarly, if $x\in B$, then $x\in U_p$ for no $p\le 1$, so that $\mathbb{Q}(x)$ consists of all rational numbers greater than $1$, and $f(x)=1$.
+We show that f is the desired function.
+If x\in A, then x\in U_p for every p\ge 0, so that \mathbb{Q}(x) equals the set of all nonnegative rationals, and f(x)=\inf \mathbb{Q}(x)=0.
+Similarly, if x\in B, then x\in U_p for no p\le 1, so that \mathbb{Q}(x) consists of all rational numbers greater than 1, and f(x)=1.

-Now show $f$ is continuous.
+Now show f is continuous.
 For this purpose, we first prove that following elementary facts:

-(1) $x\in \bar{U}_r\Rightarrow f(x)\le r.$
+(1) x\in \bar{U}_r\Rightarrow f(x)\le r.

-(2) $x\notin U_r \Rightarrow f(x)\ge r.$
+(2) x\notin U_r \Rightarrow f(x)\ge r.

-To prove (1), note that if $x\in \bar{U}_r$, then $x\in U_s$ for every $s>r$.
-Therefore, $\mathbb{Q}(x)$ contains all rational numbers greater than $r$, so that by definition we have $$f(x)=\inf \mathbb{Q}(x)\le r.$$ To prove (2), note that if $x\notin U_r$, then $x$ is not in $U_s$ for any $s<r$.
-Therefore, $\mathbb{Q}(x)$ contains no rational numbers less than $r$, so that $$f(x)=\inf \mathbb{Q}(x)\ge r.$$
+To prove (1), note that if x\in \bar{U}_r, then x\in U_s for every s>r.
+Therefore, \mathbb{Q}(x) contains all rational numbers greater than r, so that by definition we have f(x)=\inf \mathbb{Q}(x)\le r.
+To prove (2), note that if x\notin U_r, then x is not in U_s for any s<r.
+Therefore, \mathbb{Q}(x) contains no rational numbers less than r, so that f(x)=\inf \mathbb{Q}(x)\ge r.

-Now we prove continuity of $f$.
-Given a point $x_0$ of $X$ and an open interval $(c,d)$ in $\mathbb{R}$ containing the point $f(x_0)$, we wish to find a neighborhood $U$ of $x_0$ such that $f(U)\subset (c,d)$ (this is true for all $x_0$, so $f^{-1}((c,d))$ be open.).
-Choose rational numbers $p$ and $q$ such that $$c<p<f(x_0)<q<d.$$ We assert that the open set $$U=U_q-\bar{U}_p$$ is the desired neighborhood of $x_0$.
+Now we prove continuity of f.
+Given a point x_0 of X and an open interval (c,d) in \mathbb{R} containing the point f(x_0), we wish to find a neighborhood U of x_0 such that f(U)\subset (c,d) (this is true for all x_0, so f^{-1}((c,d)) be open.).
+Choose rational numbers p and q such that c<p<f(x_0)<q<d.
+We assert that the open set U=U_q-\bar{U}_p is the desired neighborhood of x_0.
 See Figure 33.2.

-First, we note that $x_0\in U$.
-For the fact that $f(x_0)<q$ implies by condition (2) that $x_0\in U_q$, while the fact that $f(x_0)>p$ implies by (1) that $x_0\notin \bar{U}_p$.
+First, we note that x_0\in U. For the fact that f(x_0)<q implies by condition (2) that x_0\in U_q, while the fact that f(x_0)>p implies by (1) that x_0\notin \bar{U}_p.

-Second, we show that $f(U)\subset (c,d)$.
-Let $x\in U$.
-Then $x\in U_q\subset \bar{U}_q$, so that $f(x)\le q$, by (1).
-And $x\notin \bar{U}_p$, so that $x\notin U_p$ and $f(x)\ge p$, by (2).
-Thus, $f(x)\in [p,q]\subset (c,d)$, as desired.
+Second, we show that f(U)\subset (c,d).
+Let x\in U. Then x\in U_q\subset \bar{U}_q, so that f(x)\le q, by (1).
+And x\notin \bar{U}_p, so that x\notin U_p and f(x)\ge p, by (2).
+Thus, f(x)\in [p,q]\subset (c,d), as desired.

 Definition.
-If $A$ and $B$ are two subsets of the topological space $X$, and if there is a continuous function $f:X\rightarrow [0,1]$ such that $f(A)=\{0\}$ and $f(B)=\{1\}$, we say that $A$ and $B$ can be separated by a continuous function.
+If A and B are two subsets of the topological space X, and if there is a continuous function f:X\rightarrow [0,1] such that f(A)=\{0\} and f(B)=\{1\}, we say that A and B can be separated by a continuous function.

 Definition.
-A space $X$ is completely regular if one-point sets are closed in $X$ and if for each point $x_0$ and each closed set $A$ not containing $x_0$, there is a continuous function $f:X\rightarrow [0,1]$ such that $f(x_0)=1$ and $f(A)=\{0\}$.
+A space X is completely regular if one-point sets are closed in X and if for each point x_0 and each closed set A not containing x_0, there is a continuous function f:X\rightarrow [0,1] such that f(x_0)=1 and f(A)=\{0\}.

 Theorem 33.2.
 A subspace of a completely regular space is completely regular.
 A product of completely regular space if completely regular.